 Since returning to private practice, Tim has represented clients before the Federal Trade Commission, the U.S. Department of Justice, the European Commission, and other agencies, both domestically and internationally.
 His most significant public representations include Teva in its acquisition of Cephalon, Verizon in its acquisition of MCI, Northwest Airlines in its merger with Delta Air Lines, and Exxon Mobil in various FTC matters.
 Tim also served on President Bush's Advisory Panel on Tax Reform in 2005.

-Chambers USA lauded Tim as a "Senior Statesmen" in antitrust who is "friendly, diplomatic and calm," and who "commands a huge amount of respect from the agencies."
+Chambers USA lauded Tim as a leading lawyer in antitrust who is "'one of the most knowledgeable people in the business'" and who "commands a huge amount of respect from the agencies."
 Chambers Global, Legal 500, Best Lawyers in America, Super Lawyers Magazine, and other leading legal publications have recognized Tim for his outstanding work.
 The Legal Times listed him as a Leading Lawyer in Antitrust, and he was included in the Washingtonian magazine's biannual "Top Lawyers" list.
 Global Competition Review noted that he was among the best antitrust lawyers in the United States, and he is listed in the International Who's Who of Competition Lawyers and the GCR 100.